-Public Humanities at Yale represents an interdisciplinary collective that is housed within—but not exclusive to—the American Studies program.
-Developed in response to student initiative beginning in 2007, Public Humanities seeks to expand academic discourse beyond the confines of the classroom, academic publishing, and the academic conference circuit.
-By cultivating a dialogue with specialists in non-academic areas, students earning a Masters of Arts with a concentration in Public Humanities (en route to a Ph.D. in participating programs) are prepared for public intellectual work such as museum and gallery installation, documentary film and photography, and oral/community history.
+Public Humanities supports the fundamental democratic mission of the university, its faculty, students and publics.
+We aim to make the public work that faculty and students do as visible as possible within and outside the university through a website that makes legible faculty interests and courses, regardless of distinctions in disciplines or departments.
+We offer a series of courses and public programs, including an ongoing podcast series, support both student and faculty public projects and provide teaching opportunities for graduate students.
+We offer a certificate credential in Public Humanities, though we are not a department.
+We also seek to support the expansion of academic discourse beyond the confines of the classroom, academic publishing, and the academic conference circuit.
+By cultivating a dialogue with specialists in non-academic areas, students earning a Certificate in Public Humanities are prepared for public intellectual work such as museum and gallery installation, documentary film and photography, and oral/community history.
 Our mission is to expand the concept of “audience” by building bridges to a wide range of local and regional institutions and their respective publics.

 The mission of Public Humanities is fivefold: